 He stretches a hand into the darkness and pulls on a string that sparks light to a solitary bulb dangling from the ceiling.
 The bulb provides a dull glow as it flickers on and off.
 The man reaches up on the shelve at the back of the closet moving shoe boxes aside until his hands settle on a red one at the very back.
 He grabs it with both hands and delicately pulls the shoe box from its dusty spot.
 The man’s hands tremble slightly.
 The result of an unfortunate malady.
 It was a painful reminder of how long he had lived.
 The box isn’t heavy but he moves it with care as though to preseve precious crystals inside.
 He brings it down and places it gently on the wooden floor.
 Covered in years of dust, the box looks worn with the corners and edges frayed.
-The man takes his time in opening the box blowing the top of the box and in the process spraying the years of layered dust into the air.
+The man takes his time opening the box blowing the top of the it and in the process spraying the years of layered dust into the air.
 The light in the closet intermittently catches the dust in its weightless dance.
 Placing his right hand on it, the man rubs on the box gently.
 Clearly the box and it’s contents have sentimental value and even now invoke deep emotions in him.